Choose a Site

 Ordering a martini cocktail can be intimidating enough for some (and we have tips for ordering here).
 And making one at home?
 You may feel like you don’t know where to begin.
 But don’t worry.
 It’s a simple recipe that allows for lots of customization.
 Check out our helpful hints for creating the sophisticated signature drink.

 A traditional martini cocktail leans heavily on its two main ingredients: vodka and vermouth.
-That’s why it’ made without compromise, like GREY GOOSE®, and hiqh-quality dry vermouth, like Noilly Prat®.
-There aren’t many places for the spirits to “hide,” so you need to make sure they’re true standouts.s so important to choose a premium vodka
+That’s why it’s so important to choose a premium vodka that's clear from crop to cork, like GREY GOOSE®, and hiqh-quality dry vermouth, like Noilly Prat®.
+There aren’t many places for the spirits to “hide,” so you need to make sure they’re true standouts.

 Many people also enjoy a dash of bitters to add complexity to the flavor profile.
 Orange bitters are popular, but you can explore a wide range of flavors from apple to star anise.